 If you look over the panorama of Prague from the Old Town, you will see a picturesque old building standing near the river Vltava, to the left of the Charles Bridge.
-This is the Sova’s Mills, situated on the Kampa Island.
+This is Sova’s Mills, situated on Kampa Island.
 A remarkable collection of modern art, especially of Frantisek Kupka, is exhibited inside: it is called “Museum Kampa”.

 History of Sova´s Mills